-Here is a breakdown of the different window frame materials.
+Here is a breakdown of the most popular window frame materials:

-They’re also long-lasting, energy efficient and can be customized to fit any size opening.
-And unlike wood, they will never need repainting.
+Vinyl windows are long-lasting, energy efficient and can be customized to fit any size opening.
+And unlike wood windows, vinyl will never need repainting.

-However, aluminum windows offer the least energy efficiency of any window material.
+Aluminum windows are low cost and low maintenance, but they offer the least energy efficiency of any window material.

-But fiberglass windows are going to cost you.
-You may pay a healthy 15-30% more for fiberglass windows than you would for vinyl.
+Fiberglass windows offer a strong window frame, but they’re going to cost you.
+You may pay a healthy 15-30% more for fiberglass windows than you would for vinyl windows.

-Composite windows take advantage of the benefits of each window material.
+Composite windows combine different window materials to take advantage of the benefits of each window material.
 Although these windows typically perform well, they are the most expensive window in the market.

 What is U-value?

 The U-value or U-factor is commonly described as the amount of heat transferred through a material.
 The lower the U-factor, the slower the rate of heat flow and the better the insulating value.